-- Practice your speech over and over, so you can be confident. - ♦ Prepare clear notes (cue cards) to help you. - ♦ Time your speech.
+- ♦ Practice your speech over and over, so you can be confident. - ♦ Prepare clear notes (cue cards) to help you. - Time your speech and make sure you have plenty of time to finish.

 10 Common Delivery Faults

 - Reading text

 - Looking at screen

 - Eye movement fast, erratic

 - Speaking too fast

 - Low volume

 - Flat voice

 - Unclear enunciation

 - Body too static, tense

 - Poor posture

 - Standing in front of screen

 - Distracting movements